babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Rule-Xcodeproj.md

 ```

 We could even go one step further and parse the warnings for those invalid UUIDs in order to then detect on which line that UUID is in the related `pbxproj` file and make the warning comment be inline.

+In addition to the pseudo-code above, we should also make Danger post in the main PR comment with suggestions on how to solve those orphan UUIDs.
+Especially instead of blindly remove them, the PR author should carefully look at the changes, to ensure no file was accidentally removed or that the orphan references were indeed removed by another PR (re-doing the Xcodeproj merge manually if necessary), as removing those orphan UUIDs is sometimes the solution, but not always.

 ### Unexpected Resources in Target